paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/1. Programming Fundamentals and the Web/P1 - Movie Trailer Website/Key Learning points.md

 ```
 - Flow has some unique properties that make it perfect for creating responsive, grid-based layouts.
 - When floats push against each other, they wrap to the next line.
+- **Float children are not involved in the box-size calculation of normal flow parents.**
+- There are number of ways to force elements in the normal flow to respect the boundaries of floats:
+  - __<em>Block formatting context</em>__ (this method will force flow siblings to respect boundaries of floats.
+Elements with a block formating context may not overlap.
+Overflow property is used to set a block formatting context (any value other than visible, including auto, forces an element to take on a block formatting context).

+  - __<em>Clearning<em>__ -
 ## Why Responsive
 ## Starting small